-Kefalonia, known as well as Cephalonia or Kefallinia, is the biggest island of the Ionian Sea, at the outlet of Patraikos Bay, between Zakynthos and Lefkas.
+Kefalonia, known as well as Cephalonia or Kefallinia, is the biggest island of the Ionian Sea, at the outlet of Patraikos Bay, between Zakynthos and Lefkas Islands.
 According to Greek mythology, Kefalonia was named after the King Kefalos, the first king of the area during the Palaeolithic era, although there have been occasionally other theories regarding the origin of the name.

 Kefalonia was first inhabited sometime within the 10th century BC.
 After the 5th century BC Kefalonia was divided into four autonomous states, known as the Kefalonian Tetrapolis (four cities).
 Those cities were Krani, Palli, Sami and Pronnoi, all named after the four sons of King Kefalos.
 These four cities were small independent republics and cut their own currencies.
 The Mycenaean culture left a strong remain in Kefalonia, Cyclopean walls, domed, carved, graves found near Mavrata, Metaxata, Mazarakata, Livatho, Kontogenada, Paliki.
 During the Byzantine period Kefalonia formed part of the province of Achaia and the prefecture of East Illyria.
 It was conquered by the Normans, the Franks, the Venetians and the Turks.
 After the French it was the turn of the British government who remained on the island from 1809 to 1864.